TizioNorbys/Movie-Reservation/README.md

 - **Movie search**
   - **Levenshtein distance** based algorithm for best title matches
   - Search functionality with filtering and sorting options.
-    Users can search movies using one or multiple filters:
+    Users can search movies using one or multiple filters, including:
     - Title
     - Rating
     - Genres